sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 and that once that's inlined it's a single machine instruction which is probably much less costly than division or remainder.

-## range reduction
+## Reducing a hash to a range

 Supposing, first of all, that the hash function you use gives a properly distributed 64-bit number (a reasonable expectation from `size_t` on a 64-bit platform).

-In that case, the operation to convert a hash to a bucket is:
+In that case, the operation to convert a hash to a bucket index is:
 ```c
 size_t constrain_hash(uint64_t hash, size_t nbuckets) {
   return mulh(hash, nbuckets);